Monfils out, Bautista through in 1st round in Hamburg

 Hanfmann needed just 1 hour, 13 minutes to wrap up the win and the German will next face Cristian Garin, who swept past Kei Nishikori 6-0, 6-3.

+Garin is bidding to win his third trophy on clay this year.

-Fourth-seeded Roberto Bautista-Agut won 6-4, 6-3 against Nikoloz Basilashvili to set up a second-round meeting with Dominik Koepfer.
+Fourth-seeded Roberto Bautista-Agut won 6-4, 6-3 against two-time defending champion Nikoloz Basilashvili to set up a second-round meeting with Dominik Koepfer.

+The 32-year-old Bautista Agut, who became a father for the first time last week, saved two of the four break points he faced and converted four of his nine opportunities to win in 1 hour, 25 minutes.

+The Spaniard next faces Dominik Koepfer of Germany for a place in the quarterfinals.
+Koepfer defeated Yoshihito Nishioka 7-6 (0), 4-6, 6-1.

 Fabio Fognini built up momentum after a slow start to oust Philipp Kohlschreiber 4-6, 6-1, 7-5.
 The sixth-seeded Italian will play either Casper Ruud or Benoit Paire in the second round.